 AYA supports legislation that:

-- Protects and enforces preservation of earth’s natural resources.
+- Protects and enforces preservation of earth’s natural resources and public lands.

 - Repairs, mitigates, and prevents further damage to the environment.